Center-for-Health-Data-Science/multiDGD_paper/README.md

 ***This repository is still a work in progress, as we are cleaning up the project to provide you with a well-structured pipeline for the experiments of our manuscript.***

+## Running experiments

+Instructions on the execution of our experiments can be found in [experiments](https://github.com/Center-for-Health-Data-Science/multiDGD_paper/tree/main/experiments).
+The experiments are numbered according to their appearance in the manuscript.
+The bash scripts are numbered according to the order they should be executed in.
+Each subfolder contains more information on the experiments and what to do.

 ## Download trained models and data

 All models and processed datasets are available via [Figshare](https://figshare.com/articles/dataset/multiDGD_-_processed_data_and_models/23796198).
 They were derived from the code presented here but are made compatible with the multiDGD package.